nathancarllopez/Hyperbolic-Paint/README.md

 To do:

-- Make center of rotation selectable and draggable while animation is running
+- Make center of rotation draggable while animation is running

 - Add translations along an axis